 Tiffany Puett, Executive Director

-Tiffany Puett is a scholar of American religions and a community educator.
-As the founding Executive Director of the Institute for Diversity and Civic Life, she researches, develops resources and curriculum, and teaches about religious and cultural diversity, equity and social justice.
+Tiffany Puett is a scholar of American religions, a community educator, and the founding Executive Director of the Institute for Diversity and Civic Life.
+She has been writing, developing resources and curriculum, and leading programs on religious and cultural diversity, equity and social justice for 19 years.
+Her writing has appeared in publications including The Huffington Post, Medium, Religious Studies News, and The Conversation.
+She’s taught courses on religious diversity, ethics, and research methods at St. Francis College, Austin Presbyterian Theological Seminary, Trinity University, and St. Edward’s University.
 She holds a PhD in Religious Studies from the University of Waterloo and a master’s degree in Ethics from Boston University.
 Her work is inspired by the rich diversity of Texas, the power of storytelling, and her commitment to mutual liberation.
 She lives in Austin with her husband, two lovely children, and two energetic dogs.

 Sadia Tirmizi, Director of Operations

 Sadia Tirmizi has over 18 years of nonprofit management experience assisting organizations meet their operational and strategic planning goals.
 Her MBA, coupled with a social work background, has allowed her to combine her passion for addressing community needs with her expertise in managing the business side of running nonprofits.
 Sadia has worked with several interfaith organizations focusing on advocacy, dialogue and bridge-building.
 She is a fellow of the American Muslim Civic Leadership Institute.
 Prior to joining IDCL in a formal capacity in 2019, Sadia served as an oral history project volunteer and trained in conducting oral history interviews through the Muslim Voices project.